janripke/noora/docs/source/index.rst

 Noora was created with the DevOps paradigm in mind; especially when as a team you manage many database models it enables you to standardize your DDL and streamline development, testing, acceptance and deployment in production.

-NOTE: This project is currently split across two branches, where Noora 1.1.0 provides MySQL and MSSQL support using Python 2 and 3 and Noora 1.0.2 supports Oracle and MySQL using Python 2 only.
+NOTE: This project is currently split across two branches, where Noora 1.1.0 provides MySQL, MSSQL and PostgreSQL support using Python 2 and 3 and Noora 1.0.2 supports Oracle and MySQL using Python 2 only.
 This documentation describes Noora >= 1.1.

 Noora is released under the :ref:`license`.